 From just a few weeks of age, a young child can distinguish between different sounds.
 As they get older, listening to music helps them to learn how to pick up subtle changes in sounds which helps with their speech recognition.
 Baby playmats are a perfect place to hang out with your baby and throw some tunes together!

 Settle your baby on the playmat in a comfortable position between your legs and help them to discover the noises that simple musical instruments can make.
-The Hape Musical Magic Touch Drums is a perfect place to start.
+The Hape Deluxe Musical Magic Touch Piano is a perfect place to start.
 By establishing a life-long love of music, you are giving your child a tool to help with numeracy and literacy and to help with their mental health as they get older.

 #8 Story Toys